ganthore/cobbler/README.md

 ### Snippets

 [Snippets](https://github.com/FlossWare/cobbler/tree/master/snippets) represent the bulk of all work.
 We considered putting some templatization in the [kickstarts](https://github.com/FlossWare/cobbler/tree/master/kickstarts) but felt that keeping that functionality together made the most logical sense.
 [Snippets](https://github.com/FlossWare/cobbler/tree/master/snippets) are broken up into the categories found below.
+Each concept (with the exception of the Kickstart Counterparts) is contained in a directory of that name.

 #### Kickstart Counterparts